0xFreddox/Printify/README.md

 ## Main Features ✨

 - **Remote Access**: Make your 3D printer accessible over a local network.
-- **Web Interface**: Manage and monitor your 3D printer via a user-friendly web interface.
-- **No Internet Required**: Operates entirely within your local network without needing an internet connection.
 - **Simple Setup**: Easy configuration process using a Raspberry Pi Zero W and Node.js.

 ## Prerequisites 🛠️